lsprangers/lsprangers.github.io/docs/architecture_components/communication protocols/index.md

 - **Asynchronous:** Client can continue without waiting for server response
     - Communication occurs without waiting for a response.
 The sender sends a message and continues processing without waiting for the receiver to acknowledge receipt

-After that we start getting into weird next levels of things
+After that you start getting into weird next levels of things

 - **Long Polling:** Client repeatedly requests, server - holds connection until data is available
-    - This is a form of pulling, but instead of repeatedly pulling (polling) the server from the client, we request a pull once and then the server holds the connection until it sends data
+    - This is a form of pulling, but instead of repeatedly pulling (polling) the server from the client, you request a pull once and then the server holds the connection until it sends data
 - **SSE:** Server pushes updates to client over a single - HTTP connection
     - This is a form of push where the client registers a place it can accept connections to, and over time the server, ***in a one-way fashion***, sends data to the client
 - **Webhooks:** Both the client and the server open up a [Websocket](#websockets) to each other, and they are able to send data to each other in real time